 I am a pretty avid yoga pant wearer, both in daily life and in yoga class.
 Even in hot yoga classes, I choose to wear yoga pants.
 Even though I am sweating like crazy during class, I find that wearing tight-fitting yoga pants is better for grip when I need to get into certain yoga poses.
 My favorite pants to wear for hot yoga classes are the Lululemon Align Pants.

 I tried wearing yoga shorts once.
 While I was grateful for the exposed skin, I found that sweat made my legs super slippery and I just couldn’t nail my poses as well.
 If wearing pants during a hot yoga class makes you want to cry, then definitely check out these yoga shorts.
 Several of my classmates choose to wear shorts and have no problems!
-So your choice of bottoms is completely up to you!
+So your choice of bottoms is completely up to you, so go for comfort.

-For pretty obvious reasons, I recommend wearing a sports bra with moisture wicking fabric.
+For pretty obvious reasons, I recommend wearing a sports bra with moisture wicking fabric (do not wear cotton hot yoga clothing).
 These bras are perfect for any type of workout, yoga included.
 My favorite sweat-wicking sports bra is this Zella bra.
 Not only does this bra hold everything in place, but it helps make me a little less sweaty during my hot yoga classes and I mean it when I say every little bit helps, ladies!
 I like the slightly higher neckline too so things are falling out!
 Ahem.

 Yoga Shirt or Tank Top